 3 Another great protein alternative

-But what if you're vegan?
-No problem!
-Swap out the beef for colorful peppers, zucchini, eggplant, or fried tofu.
+- Vegan: Swap beef for colorful veggies like peppers, zucchini, eggplant, or fried tofu.

 4 Can't find thin-sliced beef at the store